quicwg/base-drafts/draft-ietf-quic-transport.md

 STOP_SENDING can only be sent for any stream that is not "idle", however it is mostly useful for streams in the "open" or "half-closed (local)" states.
 A STOP_SENDING frame requests that the receiving application send a RST_STREAM frame.
+An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream with an error code of STOPPING.
 If the STOP_SENDING frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 While STOP_SENDING frames are retransmittable, an implementation MAY choose not to retransmit a lost STOP_SENDING frame if the stream has already been closed